 You would access this trail from the Overton Trail.
-The overton trailhead is close to the Go John trailhead.
-Once you take a short stroll on the Overton trail (about 0.4 miles) you will be able to access the Clay Mine trail.
+The Overton trailhead is close to the Go John trailhead.
+Once you take a short stroll on the Overton Trail (about 0.4-miles), you will be able to access the Clay Mine trail.
 The scenery is pretty much the same as all the other trails in the Cave Creek Regional Park.
 Take a look at how things were in this area in the past.
-Which may be of interest is you can walk a little ways into the mine itself.
-Quite often they have moonlight hikes on the Clay Mine trail, however I've never gone on one.
-They give you a tour of the clay mine and go into it's history along with the history of other mines.
-The tour is given by a ranger and often lasts around 2 hours.
+Which may be of interest is you can walk a little way into the mine itself.
+Quite often, they have moonlight hikes on the Clay Mine trail.
+However, I've never gone on one.
+They give tours of the Clay Mine and go into its history and the history of other mines.
+The tour is led by a ranger and often lasts around 2 hours.

-The train is about .8 miles one way and at the end you get to see a part of Arizona history and actually go a little ways into the mine.
-The first hill is probably the toughest and from there should be no problem at all.
-At the end you will see an old clay mine that has since been abandoned.
-There are also several abandoned mines on the Go John Trail so if this stuff interests you there is a lot to do there!
-The Clay Mine trail is a perfect warm up to get the blood flowing and ready to take on bigger tasks.
+The train is about 0.8 miles one way, and at the end, you get to see a part of Arizona history and go a little way into the mine.
+The first hill is probably the toughest, and from there should be no problem at all.
+At the end, you will see an old abandoned clay mine.
+There are also several abandoned mines on the Go John Trail, so if this stuff interests you, there is a lot to do there!
+The Clay Mine trail is a perfect warm-up to get the blood flowing and ready to take on more significant tasks.

-The Cave Creek park is a nice place to get out for the day and at times feel like not being in the city.
-It has about 11 miles of trails for hiking, mountain biking and horseback riding.
+Cave Creek Park is a worthy place to get out for the day and, at times, feel like not being in the city.
+It has about 11 miles of trails for hiking, mountain biking, and horseback riding.

 As always, take enough water and don't be crazy!
 Hike this in the cooler months.
 Enjoy.